 Technological Top Institutes (TTI’s)

-Nine institutes for executing collaborative projects between existing knowledge institutes and industry are in the Technological Top Institutes programme.
+Six institutes for executing collaborative projects between existing knowledge institutes and industry are in the Technological Top Institutes programme.
 These instututes carry out research into fields that are relevant to strong R&D-intensive sectors in the Netherlands and specific research topics of international relevance.

-- Telematica Instituut
+- Telematica Institute

-- Top Institute Food and Nutrition
+- TiFN Food and Nutrition

 Institutes in agriculture

 The Research Institutes of Wageningen University & Research carry out application-oriented and field-based research.
 They are commissioned by the government, commercial businesses and non-profit organisations.
 On a research project there is often collaboration between several institutes.
 Collaboration is often also sought with the university and/or national or international partners.